-BT was given a £1.2 billion subsidy to boost the rollout of superfast broadband, with speeds of 24 mbps across Britain.
+BT was given a £1.2 billion subsidy to boost rural broadband and create superfast broadband, with speeds of 24 mbps across Britain.
 The subsidy was worked out using forecasts that assumed around 1 in 5 households would take the new fibre optic broadband services on offer.

 Take up of the services far exceeded expectations with around 1 in 3 households actually signing up.
 Because of this BT decided to hand back part of its subsidy which amounted to £258 million.